Moth joke: Description

 The comedian Norm Macdonald delivered the moth joke in 2009 during an appearance on The Tonight Show with Conan O'Brien.
 (Note: According to O'Brien, Macdonald learned the joke from the comedian Colin Quinn, who reportedly told it in 20 seconds.)
-The joke begins with "A moth goes into a podiatrist's office and the podiatrist's office says, 'What's the problem?
+The joke begins: "A moth goes into a podiatrist's office and the podiatrist's office says, 'What's the problem?
 The moth goes on to tell a "Kafkaesque narrative" about his abusive boss, his inability to love his family, and the death of a child.
 Following a quip from O'Brien about the length of the joke, Macdonald continues to tell of the moth's mental troubles.
 The joke ends: "And so the doctor says, 'Moth, man, you're troubled.
 But you should be seeing a psychiatrist.
 Why on earth did you come here?'
-And the moth says, 'Cause the light was on.
+And the moth says, 'cause the light was on.
 Macdonald then "stared at O'Brien, only just perceptibly smirking, while the audience cheered" and O'Brien laughed.

 Analysis

-In The New York Times Magazine, the writer Dan Brooks said that although the moth joke "resembles a shaggy-dog story structurally", its punchline is actually "classical": "It resolves the tension Macdonald has built up by situating the moth within the dynamics of human psychology and misery, slamming us back into joke territory with a reminder that, actually, it’s just a moth."
+In The New York Times Magazine, the writer Dan Brooks said that although the moth joke "resembles a shaggy-dog story structurally", its punchline is actually "classical": "It resolves the tension Macdonald has built up by situating the moth within the dynamics of human psychology and misery, slamming us back into joke territory with a reminder that, actually, it's just a moth."
 By contrast, the scholar Alfie Bown, analyzing the joke with psychoanalytic theory, said that the punchline is funny because "no amount of individual storytelling and lived experience" can overcome "the fact of subjectivity" that "we all fly towards the light".
 The philosopher and psychoanalyst Julie Reshe said that the joke "epitomizes comedy's capacity to blend absurdity with existential despair".
 The columnist Matthew Walther noted Macdonald's fondness for Russian literature, describing the joke as "an existentialist shaggy dog story featuring an insect serf driven to despair" by his "overseer" that was clearly influenced by Fyodor Dostoevsky.

-The anthropologist Morton Nielsen stated that the moth joke, like "many other iconic Macdonald bits", is funny "in an almost anti-comedic sense" in that it is a "hyper-exaggerated version of [an] outdated joke format[]" through which Macdonald seeks to "liberate the comedic force from its relation to the comic by pushing the joke towards its own collapse", notwithstanding his "voice and point of view".
+The anthropologist Morton Nielsen stated that the moth joke, like "many other iconic Macdonald bits", is funny "in an almost anti-comedic sense" in that it is a "hyper-exaggerated version of [an] outdated joke format" through which Macdonald seeks to "liberate the comedic force from its relation to the comic by pushing the joke towards its own collapse", notwithstanding his "voice and point of view".
 He contrasted Macdonald's style with those of alt-comics, whose jokes rely upon "expressing their innermost emotional weaknesses and flaws from the stage".

 Macdonald rejected calling the moth joke a shaggy-dog story or anti-comedy, stating: "It was a very funny joke and that is why the audience laughed hard and long.
 They did not laugh because it was a comment on bad jokes and how we all know they are bad.
 They laughed because it was a very good joke."